AzumiDocs/azumidocs.github.io/docs/guide.md

 from dotenv import load_dotenv

 load_dotenv('.env')
-token_name = os.getenv("YOUR_TOKEN_REGISTRY") # Make sure that your token variable is not called 'token', as this powers things behind the scenes.
+token_name = os.getenv("YOUR_TOKEN_REGISTRY") # Make sure that your token variable is NOT called 'token', as this powers things behind the scenes for the official bot instance.

 bot = Azumi(intents=Azumi().intents)